AnthonyCampos1234/TruckTetris/README.md

 ## Case Study: Moran Logistics - Target Cardboard Supply Chain

-Moran Logistics has successfully implemented TruckTetris to optimize their cardboard supply chain operations for Target stores.
-This implementation has revolutionized their loading efficiency and delivery accuracy.
+Moran Logistics has unsuccessfully implemented TruckTetris to optimize their cardboard supply chain operations for Target stores.
+This is the reason behind TruckTetrisv2.

-### Implementation Highlights

-- **Scale**: Managing daily shipments of cardboard supplies to Target distribution centers
-- **Volume**: Processing 50+ truckloads per day of varying cardboard box sizes
-- **Optimization**: Reduced loading time by 35% while improving space utilization by 28%

 ### Key Outcomes